chinchalinchin/elara/src/source/02_research/00_palindromes.rst

     11. ζ ∈ K. ∎

 The notion of Invertible Sentences is not as intuitive as the notion of Invertible Words.
-This is due to the fact the condition of *invertibility* is not a weak condition; indeed, Sentences that are not invertible (usually) far outnumber Sentences that are invertible in a given Language.
+This is due to the fact the condition of *invertibility* is not a weak condition; indeed, Sentences that are not invertible far outnumber Sentences that are invertible in a given Language (for all known natural languages, at any rate; it is conceivable purely formal system with no semantic content or general applicability could be constructed with invertibility in mind).

 Consider the following examples phrases from English,